 Community Groups sharing our Premises

-Three main community groups use our premises: Whalley Range Community Forum (WRCF), Community on Solid Ground (CSG) and Whalley Range Youth Opportunities (WRYOA).
+Two main community groups use our premises: Whalley Range Community Forum (WRCF), and Whalley Range Youth Opportunities (WRYOA).
 So much varied and brilliant work goes on it can’t be given justice here.

 There is an office off the back hall which is also a Hate Crime reporting centre, an issue centre for food vouchers and the administrative base for the Age Friendly City programme.
 There is much cross fertilisation and help between groups.
 Some church members attend classes and events put on by the other user groups.
 The social events and coach trips are usually well patronised by the local community.